 The AMI International Elementary Teacher Training is offered over a three-summer period (2020-2022) with interim work during the academic years, such as classroom observation and teaching practice.

-This course is a prerequisite for students who wish to undertake the Elementary Teacher Training course and do not hold an AMI Primary Diploma.
+This course is a part of the master degree and is a prerequisite for students who wish to undertake the Elementary Teacher Training course and do not hold an AMI Primary Diploma.
 Prospective students who already hold such Diploma must give advance notice and submit the corresponding AMI qualification.
 The course is delivered by a highly qualified AMI teacher specialized in primary education.

-The next three weeks of the first summer, students further develop their knowledge and understanding of Montessori pedagogy and start working on the different areas of the Montessori curriculum.
+The next four weeks of the first summer, students further develop their knowledge and understanding of Montessori pedagogy and start working on the different areas of the Montessori curriculum.

 The second summer, which requires seven weeks of attendance, includes full-time lectures and reading seminars.
 Students finish off most part of the Montessori curriculum and prepare illustrated course albums for each course area and specified classroom materials.